plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Deux ou plusieurs Rôles peuvent créer un nouveau Cercle à tout moment pour gouverner une Raison d’Être partagée à travers des Rôles.
 Pour ce faire, les Rôles fondateurs doivent s'accorder sur une Raison d’Être initiale et sur les Redevabilités du nouveau Cercle.
 Le nouveau Cercle démarre avec les Rôles fondateurs reliés en son sein, et une Politique invitant ces liens.
 Un Cercle créé de cette façon n'a pas de Super-Cercle ni de Domaines, et peut changer sa propre Raison d’Être ou ses Redevabilités via une Politique.
 Un tel Cercle est immédiatement dissous dès lors qu'il n'a plus de Rôles reliés.

-### 1.4 Cercle Leads
+### 1.4 Premiers Liens

-Any Associé serving as a Rôle Lead for a Rôle also automatically fills a ***“Cercle Lead Rôle”*** within that Rôle's internal Cercle, and is thus a ***“Cercle Lead”*** while acting in that capacity.
-The Cercle Lead Rôle has the definition given in Appendix A. A Cercle with no Super-Cercle has no Cercle Leads, unless a Politique of the Cercle says otherwise.
+Any Associé serving as a Rôle Lead for a Rôle also automatically fills a ***“Premier Lien Rôle”*** within that Rôle's internal Cercle, and is thus a ***“Premier Lien”*** while acting in that capacity.
+The Premier Lien Rôle has the definition given in Appendix A. A Cercle with no Super-Cercle has no Premiers Liens, unless a Politique of the Cercle says otherwise.

 #### 1.4.1 Defining Priorities & Strategies

-A Cercle Lead may judge the relative value of potential Cercle efforts, to help clarify and align priorities across Rôles.
-A Cercle Lead may also define a ***“Strategy”*** for the Cercle, or many Strategies, which are heuristics that guide prioritization in the Cercle.
+A Premier Lien may judge the relative value of potential Cercle efforts, to help clarify and align priorities across Rôles.
+A Premier Lien may also define a ***“Strategy”*** for the Cercle, or many Strategies, which are heuristics that guide prioritization in the Cercle.

 #### 1.4.2 Routing External References

-Whenever Gouvernance outside the Cercle references the Cercle itself or any Rôle in the Cercle, a Cercle Lead may update that reference to instead refer to another Rôle in the Cercle.
+Whenever Gouvernance outside the Cercle references the Cercle itself or any Rôle in the Cercle, a Premier Lien may update that reference to instead refer to another Rôle in the Cercle.
 This does not require using the Processus de Gouvernance of any Cercle.

-#### 1.4.3 Amending the Cercle Lead Rôle
+#### 1.4.3 Amending the Premier Lien Rôle

-A Cercle may not add Redevabilités or other functions to its own Cercle Lead Rôle, nor change the Rôle’s Raison d’Être, nor remove the Rôle.
-A Cercle may remove any Redevabilités, Domaines, authorities, or functions of its Cercle Lead Rôle.
+A Cercle may not add Redevabilités or other functions to its own Premier Lien Rôle, nor change the Rôle’s Raison d’Être, nor remove the Rôle.
+A Cercle may remove any Redevabilités, Domaines, authorities, or functions of its Premier Lien Rôle.
 It can do this either by placing them on another Rôle in the Cercle, or by defining an alternate means of enacting them.
-Doing this automatically removes the relevant element from the Cercle Lead Rôle, for as long as the delegation remains in place.
+Doing this automatically removes the relevant element from the Premier Lien Rôle, for as long as the delegation remains in place.

 ### 1.5 Cercle Members

 Each Cercle has a group of ***"Cercle Members"*** who may represent its Rôles in its Processus de Gouvernance.

-A Cercle's Cercle Members include all Associés filling its Cercle Lead Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Cercle.
+A Cercle's Cercle Members include all Associés filling its Premier Lien Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Cercle.
 If a Rôle has multiple Rôle Leads, a Cercle may adopt a Politique to limit how many of them represent that Rôle as Cercle Members in its Processus de Gouvernance.

 #### 1.5.1 Cercle Reps